zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-skeleton.md

 1. Description

-    This field is optional when the title of the FAQ describes the entire problem.
+    This field is optional when the title of the FAQ describes the entire situation.
 This content may be from sources like **Stackoverflow**.
 The author who provides the answer may choose to describe the situation in more detail.

 1. The word "SOLUTION:" followed by the solution to the question.